-In the present paper, we consider a parallel method for computing interior eigenvalues and corresponding eigenvectors of generalized eigenvalue problems that arise in molecular orbital computation of biochemistry applications.
-Matrices in such applications are sparse but often have a relatively large number of nonzero elements, and we may require some eigenpairs in a specific part of the spectrum.
+In this paper, we consider a parallel method for computing interior eigenvalues and corresponding eigenvectors of generalized eigenvalue problems which arise from molecular orbital computation of biochemistry applications.
+Matrices in such applications are sparse but often have relatively large number of nonzero elements, and we may require some eigenpairs in a specific part of the spectrum.
 We use a contour integration to construct a desired subspace.
-Properties of the subspace obtained by numerical integration are discussed, and a parallel implementation is then presented.
-We report the numerical aspects and parallel performance of the proposed method with matrices derived from molecular orbital computation.
+Some properties of the subspace obtained by numerical integration are discussed, and then a parallel implementation is presented.
+We report the numerical aspects and parallel performance of our method with matrices derived from molecular orbital computation.